vedph/cadmus_core/Doc/core.md

 @enduml
 ```

-TODO: complete diagram

-The storage namespace contains the components used to work with the underlying storage, like:
+The *storage* namespace contains the components used to work with the underlying storage, like:

 - **filters** for browsing items and parts (`ItemFilter`, `PartFilter`, `VersionFilter`, `HistoryItemFilter`, `HistoryPartFilter`);
 - objects representing the **editing history** (`HistoryItem`, `HistoryPart`, `HistoryItemInfo`, `HistoryPartInfo`);